desmos-labs/desmos/docs/validators/common-problems.md

 To solve this, what you can do is getting more tokens delegated to it by following these steps:

 1. Get your address:
    ```bash
    desmos keys show <your_key> --address
    ```

-2. Require more tokens using the [faucet](https://faucet.desmos.network).
+2. Require more tokens using the [Discord](https://discord.gg/J6VsHDT) bot inside the `#ask-tokens` channel by sending `!send <address>`.

 3. Make sure the tokens have been sent properly:
    ```bash
    desmos query account $(desmos keys show <your_key> --address) --chain-id <chain_id>
    ```